 Principles of Project Management

-Project management is the application of processes, methods, knowledge, skills and experience to achieve objectives.
-Projects can range from construction of a new building to the launch of new product, or from outsourcing previous in-house functions to the re-engineering of products, services and processes.
-This module will deal with the two main stages of any project – planning and implementation.
-You will critically analyse project management methodologies and tools, evaluate approaches to human resource management for a successful project, assess the role of quality and risk management in the delivery of successful projects, and evaluate the usefulness of current tools and software.
+Project management is the application of processes, methods, knowledge, skills and experience to achieve the project objectives (PMBoK, 6th Ed.
+(2012).
+Project management is key to delivering strategic value within an organisation and it involves far more than a time plan, a budget and a risk register.
+Projects can range from construction of a new building to the launch of new product, or outsourcing previous in-house functions, to the re-engineering of products, services and processes.
+This module will deal with the two main stages of any project: PLANNING and IMPLEMENTATION.

 Individual Master’s Project